Techtonica/curriculum/web/js-dom-methods.md

 ### Guided Practice

 Work through the [JavaScript and DOM tutorial on Treehouse](https://teamtreehouse.com/library/javascript-and-the-dom-2).

+If you aren't using Treehouse, follow this [Vanilla DOM Manipulation - App Academy](https://open.appacademy.io/learn/full-stack-online/javascript/vanilla-dom-manipulation) tutorial instead.

+Note:  Our goal is to only provide free resources, so if you can't get Treehouse for free, don't use it.
+Most participants have been able to get Treehouse through the [SF Public Library](https://sfpl.org/articles-databases/new-treehouse-account), but you need a library card.

 #### Activity 1 - Trying Out Some important JavaScript DOM methods